Opening Days Dance

 We think The Game is particularly important for campus-wide morale.
 There’s no better form of team building than making random friends at 11am while you down hot dogs and, finally, you’ll have the opportunity to use your engraved flask without looking like a complete dick.
 Some hard facts:

 Dress warm.
-If you don’t wear thick socks/a sweater/a hat/maybe a scarf/gloves/the fur of a woolly mammoth, you will legit die.
+If you don’t wear thick socks/a sweater/a hat/maybe a scarf/ gloves/the fur of a woolly mammoth, you will legit die.
 Particularly in Harvard’s stadium, which is essentially a glorified wind tunnel.
+Except this year it’s hosted elsewhere, but either way—you’ll fucking freeze.

 Don’t party too hard.
 Inevitably somebody starts “celebrating” at 8am and ends up in an ambulance by 9:30am.
 Don’t be that person or you’ll live in infamy for the rest of your college experience.
 Or at least, the remaining three weeks of the semester.
 Same thing.